TourMe

 Quick tips before you go

-Not a federal holiday in Mexico — banks, metro, shops, and restaurants all open as normal
+Not a federal holiday — banks, metro, shops, and restaurants all open as normal

 Battle reenactment at Peñón de los Baños (near the airport), morning of May 5